 Central Heating and Cooling Systems.
 Kirtland AFB has approximately 20 miles of steam mains that provide heating service to select buildings on the installation.
 The steam system is powered by three central heating plants; however, only one, the Sandia Steam Plant, is currently in service.
 Natural gas is the fuel source for the Sandia Steam Plant.
 Kirtland AFB is in the process of gradually disconnecting buildings from the central heating system and aims to eventually shut down the entire central heating system.
-Kirtland AFB does not have a centralized cooling system (KAFB 2002).
+No central heating mains currently extend to the area of the Proposed Action, and Kirtland AFB does not have a centralized cooling system (KAFB 2002).

 Water Supply Systems.
 Water is supplied to Kirtland AFB by seven groundwater wells that have a collective water-pumping maximum of 9.3 million gallons per day (MGD).
 Kirtland AFB also purchases water from the City of Albuquerque to meet demand during peak periods; however, the amount of water purchased from the city has been negligible since 1998.
-The maximum water supply capacity from the City of Albuquerque is 8.6 MGD, which results in a maximum total water supply to Kirtland AFB of 17.9 MGD (KAFB 2008a).
+The maximum water supply capacity from the City of Albuquerque is 8.6 MGD, which results in a maximum total water supply to Kirtland AFB of 17.9 MGD (KAFB 2008b).
 Water is stored in approximately 24 water storage tanks at Kirtland AFB, which have a collective storage capacity of approximately 5.5 million gallons.
-Water is transported throughout Kirtland AFB by two separate but interconnected water distribution systems.
+Water is transported throughout Kirtland AFB by two separate but interconnected water distribution systems, and is currently supplied to the area of the Proposed Action.
 There are approximately 160 miles of potable water supply piping and approximately 50 miles of nonpotable water supply piping.
 Nonpotable water is primarily used for golf course irrigation and fire protection systems.
 In general, the water supply piping is properly sized and is in good condition despite being more than 50 years of age on average (KAFB 2002).